jarvist/1D-TimeDependentPolaron/README.md

-# 1D-TimeDependentPolaron
+# TheDancer.jl

 Polarons + Time-Dependent-Propagation in 1D.
-Some toy Julia codes.

 The physical model is a one-dimension string of polarisable dipoles.
 (These are represented as an N-long array of real numbers, representing the